Rod Paige: U.S. Secretary of Education

+In January 2001, Paige was confirmed as the U.S. Secretary of Education by the U.S. Senate and was later sworn in to serve on President George W. Bush's cabinet.
+Paige was the first school superintendent to serve as Education secretary.
+He was also the department's first African American secretary.

-Paige served as the Secretary of Education from 2001 to 2005 under US President George W. Bush.
-The No Child Left Behind law that set new accountability standards nationwide was developed with Paige's help, and it was Paige's Department of Education that implemented the law.
+Under Paige, the No Child Left Behind law that set new accountability standards nationwide was developed with Paige's help, and it was Paige's Department of Education that implemented the law.
 The Bush White House's development of the principles of No Child Left Behind drew in part on the successes of the Houston Independent School District under Paige.

-Under Paige, the department earned "clean" audits from Ernst and Young for three consecutive years.
+The department earned "clean" audits from Ernst and Young for three consecutive years.
 Prior to 2001, the department had achieved only one clean audit in its history, and that audit was by the Department's Office of Inspector General.

+Paige was sitting with President Bush during his visit to an elementary school in Sarasota, Florida, when Bush received the news that a second plane had hit the World Trade Center in the September 11, 2001 attacks.

 Paige proposed amendments to the regulations implementing Title IX of the Education Amendments of 1972 to provide more flexibility for educators to establish single-sex classes and schools at the elementary and secondary levels.

+In 2003, the Education Department received its second clean financial audit in a row for that fiscal year.

-Paige once referred to the National Education Association, the nation's largest teachers union, as a "terrorist organization."
+In February 2004, Paige referred to the National Education Association, the nation's largest teachers union, as a "terrorist organization."
+He would apologize for his remarks a few days later.
+In July 2004, Paige criticized the leadership of the National Association for the Advancement of Colored People (NAACP) for saying "some black groups are fronts for white conservatives".

+On November 15, 2004, Paige announced his resignation after overseeing the President's education agenda for four years.
+White House domestic policy adviser Margaret Spellings was nominated as his successor.

 Other activities

-Paige has served on review committees of the Texas Education Agency and the State Board of Education's Task Force on High School Education, and he has chaired the Youth Employment Issues Subcommittee of the National Commission for Employment Policy of the U.S. Department of Labor.
-Paige is a member of the NAACP National Association for the Advancement of Colored People.
-He is a former member of the Houston Job Training Partnership Council, the Community Advisory Board of Texas Commerce Bank, the American Leadership Forum, and the board of directors of the Texas Business and Education Coalition.
-He is a member of Phi Beta Sigma fraternity.
-He also serves on the board of trustees for the American College of Education.
+Paige served on review committees of the Texas Education Agency and the State Board of Education's Task Force on High School Education, and he chaired the Youth Employment Issues Subcommittee of the National Commission for Employment Policy of the U.S. Department of Labor.

+Paige was a member of the National Association for the Advancement of Colored People (NAACP).
+He was also a member of the Houston Job Training Partnership Council, the Community Advisory Board of Texas Commerce Bank, the American Leadership Forum, and the board of directors of the Texas Business and Education Coalition.

+Paige was also a member of Phi Beta Sigma fraternity, having been initiated into the Alpha Beta chapter on October 15, 1952.
+He later went on to serve as interim president of his alma mater, Jackson State University, from November 2016 to June 2017.